Apple Pay

 To perform a test one-step purchase by using Payment Page, do the following:

-method was not specified in the request—select the method on the emulator page. - Confirm the purchase.
+2. If the card or apple_pay_core method was not specified in the request—select the method on the emulator page.

-The full information about purchase process by using Apple Pay through Payment Page is provided in the section Purchases by using Payment Page.
+More information about processing purchases by using the Apple Pay method via Payment Page is provided in the One-time purchases by using Payment Page section.

 One-step purchases by using Gate